Merci-chao/userChrome.js/README.md

 - Changes
 	- In keeping with the original design of Firefox, `spaceAfterTabs`, `spaceAfterTabsOnMaximizedWindow`, `spaceBeforeTabs` and `spaceBeforeTabsOnMaximizedWindow` now affect the spacing at the edges of the navigation toolbar when `tabsAtBottom` is enabled.
 	- In keeping with the original design of Firefox, `gapAfterPinned` now defaults to `0` on Firefox 143 and above.
-	- Fixes the size of New Tab button to prevent layout gliches.
+	- Fixes the size of New Tab button to prevent layout glitches.
 - Improvements
 	- Refines the behavior of tab size locking when closing tabs or collapsing tab groups.
 	- Refines the dragging behavior to avoid the difficulty of moving items to the row edge in certain scenarios.